HackBugs/Git-and-GitHub-Commands/README.md

 git diff main
 git marge <-branch name->

 PR and git pull origin main
+Undoing changes --which we change in code if i want to go step back than we can use get reset <--file name-->
+git reset